AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 Low

 **Description**
-The htaccess control to prevent requests to the a directory can be bypassed to download files.
+The htaccess control to prevent requests to directories can be bypassed for file downloading.

 **Impact**
 Unauthorized file download